karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 ## Pros & cons of this scenario
 ### Pros
 - In this scenario, it is less likely for the application to suffer from port exhaustion issues.
-In scenario 1, for each request, the TCP connection would remain in the ``ESTABLISHED`` state for a few minutes until the operating system forced it to close.
+In scenario 1, for each request, the TCP connection would remain in a ``ESTABLISHED`` state for a few minutes until the operating system forced it to close.
-In scenario 2, as we are disposing of the HTTP client right after using it, the connection is closed directly, bypassing the time the connection was hanging around in a ``ESTABLISHED`` state doing nothing.
+Contrastingly, in scenario 2, as we are disposing of the HTTP client after its use, the connection is promptly closed, eliminating the period of time during which the connection was hanging around in a ``ESTABLISHED`` state doing nothing.

 ### Cons
-- A new ``HttpClient`` is being created everytime a new request comes in, which means that the application has a unnecessary overhead from establishing a new TCP connection every single time.
+- A new ``HttpClient`` is being created every time a new request comes in, which means that the application has a unnecessary overhead from establishing a new TCP connection every single time.

-- If the rate of requests is high, the app might suffer from port exhaustion issues.
+- In this scenario, while we have managed to eliminate the fact that TCP connections remain in a  ``ESTABLISHED`` state for a few minutes being idle, we are still creating a new TCP connection for every request the controller receives, which can still lead to issues of port exhaustion if the application experiences a high volume of traffic.

 # **Scenario 3: Create a static HttpClient and use it for any incoming requests**

 ## Source code
-- A ``static`` HttpClient instance is created once and utilized for all received requests.
+- A ``static`` ``HttpClient`` instance is created once and reused for incoming requests.

 ```csharp
 [ApiController]